preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 A default Base Url is added but can be edited if needed.

-Azure AD Sharepoint Sync App
+Azure AD SharePoint Sync App
 -------------------------------
-In the process of enabling Sharepoint App Only, Client Id and Client Secret needs to be added here.
+In the process of enabling SharePoint App Only, Client Id and Client Secret needs to be added here.

 .. image:: sharepoint-sync-app-v7.png